Determining Physical Custody

 Types of Physical Custody

-Physical custody can be established in various ways as shown in the following examples:
+Physical custody can be established in various ways:

 - Sole or primary physical custody is when the child lives with one parent.
 The other parent may have visitation rights.